UAE: Emirates' bonus for employees; will more companies follow?

 “These include the company's overall performance, its growth compared to previous periods, achievement of budgetary targets, and individual employee performance assessments,” said Chandy Philip, chief financial officer at recruitment firm TASC.
 “Across industries, annual bonuses commonly range from 15 to 45 days of pay.
 However, the specific amount may vary depending on the nature of the industry in which the company operates.”

 In its UAE salary guide 2024, recruitment agency Cooper Fitch noted that almost three-quarters of companies it surveyed (71 per cent) intend to issue annual bonuses.
-Most (35 per cent) said they would pay one month’s basic salary as the bonus, while 4 per cent will give away four months’ pay.
+Most (35 per cent) said they would pay one month’s basic salary as a bonus, while 4 per cent would give four months’ pay.

 ALSO READ: